 Complementing this core business, the Right-Fit Evidence Unit at IPA is a new effort aimed at helping organizations build strong and tailored Monitoring, Evaluation and Learning (MEL) systems, which balance the need for information on impact with operational data to support management decisions.
 In close collaboration with IPA’s sector programs and country office teams worldwide, the unit will provide consulting and direct services to implementers, donors, and governments, with the goal of helping them figure out what reliable data and evidence to gather, how to do it in a cost-effective way, and how to make the promise of data-informed programmatic decisions a reality.

-The Senior M&E Associate will be the primary on-the-ground staff member delivering M&E technical support for a two-year ECD program of grants.
-The Senior Associate will work closely with around five ECD implementers that are part of the program, in order to build their capacity in using adaptive M&E. With oversight from the M&E Engagement Manager, the Senior Associate will:
+The Senior Associate/Coordinator will be the primary on-the-ground staff member delivering M&E technical support for a two-year ECD program of grants.
+The Coordinator will work closely with around five ECD implementers that are part of the program, with the goal of strengthening their capacity in using adaptive M&E. The engagement will also involve relationships with government counterparts and possibly academic partners.

 - Provide technical advice on the design of data collection methods, survey instruments and data management

-- Train client team members in how to analyse and summarize M&E data
+- Train client team members in how to analyze and summarize M&E data

 - Provide guidance to clients’ ongoing project monitoring, including by recommending implementation quality indicators and data sources